Lian735/Mouse_Controller/README.md

 -> It should work now!

-If it doesn't work or you have Questions, join my [Discord Server]( https://discord.gg/u63YhXD3pC).
+If it doesn't work or you have questions, join my [Discord Server]( https://discord.gg/u63YhXD3pC).

 ## First‑Run Setup